minirop/fe3/README.md

 ## Help needed

-If someone wants to tackle writing a compressor.
-The decompressor is the first loop of `extract_graphics` from [fe3-png](https://github.com/minirop/fe3-png/).
+- Writing a compressor.
+See [documentation](docs/compression.md), the decompressor can be found inside [fe3-png](https://github.com/minirop/fe3-png/).
+- Understand the map format. `115F9F.bin` is Chapter 1, the map tilemap is also encoded/compressed (differently than above).

 ## See also